Frozen meal

-A frozen meal, also called a TV dinner (Canada and US), prepackaged meal, ready-made meal, ready meal (UK), frozen dinner, or microwave meal, is a meal portioned for an individual.
+A frozen meal, also called a TV dinner (Canada and US), prepackaged meal, ready-made meal, ready meal (UK), frozen dinner, or microwave meal, is a meal portioned for an individual that is stored in a freezer and heated prior to serving.
 A frozen meal in the United States and Canada usually consists of a type of meat, fish, or pasta for the main course, and sometimes vegetables, potatoes, and/or a dessert.
-Some frozen meals feature Indian, Chinese, Mexican, and other foods of international customs.
+Frozen meals can include various cuisines, such as American, Indian, Chinese and Mexican.

 The term TV dinner, which has become common, was first used as part of a brand of packaged meals developed in 1953 by the company C.A.
 Swanson & Sons.
 The original TV Dinner came in an aluminum tray and was heated in an oven.
 In the US and Canada, the term is synonymous with any packaged meal or dish ("dinner") purchased frozen in a supermarket and heated at home.
 In 1986, the Campbell Soup Company introduced the microwave-safe tray.
-Consequently, today, most frozen food trays are made of a microwaveable and disposable material, usually plastic or coated cardboard.
+Today, most frozen food trays are made of a microwaveable and disposable material, usually plastic or coated cardboard.